smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

    [node]# rm /var/vd/vol<vol_num_related_to_pv>/disk.img
    ```

-4. Cleanup script `cleanup_ne.sh` does not properly clean up KubeVirt/CDI components if user has intentionally/unintentionally deleted one of these components outside the script - The KubeVirt/CDI components must be cleaned up/deleted in a specific order to wipe them sucesfully and the cleanup script does that for the user.
-In an event when user tries to delete the KubeVirt/CDI operator in wrong order the namespace for the component may be stuck indefinately in a `terminating` state.
-This is not an issue if user runs the script to completely clean the cluster but might be troublesome if user wants to run cleanup for KubeVirt only.
-In order to fix this user must do the following:
+4. Cleanup script `cleanup_ne.sh` does not properly clean up KubeVirt/CDI components, if the user has intentionally/unintentionally deleted one of these components outside the script.
+The KubeVirt/CDI components must be cleaned up/deleted in a specific order to wipe them successfully and the cleanup script does that for the user.
+When a user tries to delete the KubeVirt/CDI operator in the wrong order, the namespace for the component may be stuck indefinitely in a `terminating` state.
+This is not an issue if the user runs the script to completely clean the cluster but might be troublesome if the user wants to run cleanup for KubeVirt only.
+To fix this, use:

-   1. Check which namespace is stuck in `terminating` state:
+   1. Check which namespace is stuck in a `terminating` state:
       ```shell
       [controller]# kubectl get namespace
       NAME              STATUS       AGE